Ed-Ls/Ed-Ls/README.md

 - 🔥  I'm a Javascript Developer, Frontend oriented (React / React Native),

-- 📈  I've huge interest for product issues & have a user first approach,
+- 📈  I've huge interest for product issues & have a user-first approach,

 - 🖥  Passionate about technology & innovation I've decided to learn web development in 2020,

 - ⚡️ I'm an insatiable learner, continuously experimenting to improve myself,

-- 🌈  My pronouns: They / She.

 <br>